Ubisoft Forward: Every trailer and announcement from the showcase

 Brawlhalla

-Ubisoft announced its free-to-play 2D game is coming to iOS and Android smartphones on August 6.
-With 50 playable legends to fight with, including many well-known characters from the likes of Steven Universe, Rayman, and Adventure time to name a few, the mobile version will also feature cross-play with other platforms.
+Ubisoft announced its free-to-play 2D fighting game is coming to iOS and Android smartphones on August 6.
+With 50 playable legends to fight with, including many well-known characters from the likes of Steven Universe, Rayman, and Adventure Time, the mobile version will also feature cross-play with other platforms.

 Might and Magic Era of Chaos